dartmouth-cs98/19w-quantweb/README.md

 # Cash Advance Service Backend

 Frontend for credit card cash advance service application.
-Users are able to charge their credit cards a certain amount and then recieve these funds in their bank account after a given time.
+Users are able to charge their credit cards a certain amount and then receive these funds in their bank account after a given time.

 ## Architecture